East Ipswich railway station

-East Ipswich railway station is located on the Main line in Queensland, Australia.
-It serves the suburb of East Ipswich in City of Ipswich.
+East Ipswich is a railway station operated by Queensland Rail on the Ipswich/Rosewood line.
+It opened in 1879 and serves the Ipswich suburb of East Ipswich.
+It is a ground level station, featuring two side platforms.

+History

 It opened in 1879 as Limestone, being renamed East Ipswich in 1892.

-Services
+Platforms and services

 East Ipswich is served by trains operating to and from Ipswich and Rosewood.
 Most city-bound services run to Caboolture and Nambour, with some morning peak trains terminating at Bowen Hills.
 Some afternoon inbound services on weekdays run to Kippa-Ring.
 East Ipswich is two minutes from Ipswich and 56 minutes on an all-stops train from Central.